OrderN/CONQUEST-release/pseudo-and-pao/README.md

 It also includes the input files you will need for generating basis sets of your own using the CONQUEST basis generation code.
 More details are found in the documentation directory.
+Please note that the implementation of the GTH/HGH potentials, and the PAOs associated with them, is still at a relatively early stage and has not been tested.
+If you find any issues with these, please report them to the developers.

 The potentials are available for LDA, PBE and PBEsol exchange-correlation functionals.